mohammed-elkomy/quran-qa/Quran QA 2023/Task-A/readme.md

 # Quran QA 2023 shared task A participation

 Use the `TCE QQA2023-A demo notebook.ipynb` file to get an overview of:
 1. installation
 2. data download
 3. pre-training data generation
 4. training and fine-tuning of a LM
 5. downloading and obtaining a dump file

+🎉 All models can be found on my [huggingface account](https://huggingface.co/MatMulMan)

 **Once the training is made you will find a dump file saved!**